emilysaint/MTE-140/Lecture_Notes/README_L6.md

 Steps:
 1. create new node to hold val to insert
-2. check for specia case if the pos is zero, inser as the new head or first head and end insert <mark> here
+2. check for special case if the pos is zero, insert as the new head or first head and end insert  here
-3. if pos is zero
+3. if pos is not zero
     - start head
     - itterate through the links to find the node's pos= keep an additional pointer for the address of the previous node